JakubWronowski/simple_flask_app/README.md

 # Previously added code written with help of PyTest to check login page - 'login_test.py'.

 # Added some comments so script would be more clear and readable and also improved user experience by providing clear error messages.

+# Currently experimenting with Jenkins and DockerHub push